xtuml/bridgepoint/doc-bridgepoint/notes/9814_9831_cardinality_menu/9814_9831_cardinality_menu_enh_int.md

 5.2 Modify `AssociationCardinalityContributionItem.java`.
 Change the logic so that instead of skipping the creation of a `MenuItem` for the current value we create a `MenuItem` but set the item to disabled and selected/checked.
 Handle both standard associations (Figure 1) and linked associations (Figure 2).
-By setting the current association value to
-disabled then the entry is not selectable by the user.
+By setting the current association value to "disabled" then the entry is not selectable by the user.

 ![](current_sel_checked_disabled.png)
 __Figure 1__